 Combining her interest in daily life and human mortality, Susan has started a new series using cloth-covered plastic bones to create domestic objects.
-You can see a house, a bowl, a platter, and a rocking chair in the photo here; a bed and a garden made of collaged and quilted skeleton parts are next in line in the studio.
+You can see a house, a bowl, a platter, and a rocking chair in the photo here; a bed and a garden made of collaged and quilted skeleton parts.
 You can see more pictures and get further information on the Gallery page.SAQA Exhibit for Aqua Art Goes Virtual

-Susan’s piece "Family Life" is featured in the exhibit “Layered and Stitched, 50 Years of Innovative Art,” which is scheduled to travel to six venues, including the Dairy Barn Center for the Arts and the International Quilt Museum.
-Covid restrictions have delayed the show’s appearance at San Jose Museum of Quilts & Textiles, originally slated for summer 2020.
-Instead, the exhibit will come to San Jose from October 10, 2021 to January 9, 2022, and Susan will participate in a panel discussion at the museum then.
+Susan’s piece "Family Life" is featured in the exhibit “Layered and Stitched, 50 Years of Innovative Art,” scheduled to travel to six venues, including the Dairy Barn Center for the Arts and the International Quilt Museum.
+The exhibit will be installed at the San Jose Museum of Quilts & Textiles from October 10, 2021 to January 9, 2022, and Susan will participate in a panel discussion at the museum then.
 "Family Life" is part of the museum’s permanent collection.
 Layered and Stitched is the companion exhibition for the book Art Quilts Unfolding: 50 Years of Innovation, written by Nancy Bavor, Lisa Ellis, and Martha Sielman, and edited by Sandra Sider.
 The book was published in 2018 and includes a profile of Susan and her sculpture.NEA Award

-In 2019, Susan's piece "We Live Here" was installed at Santa Clara Valley Medical Center in San Jose.
+Susan's piece "We Live Here" has been installed at Santa Clara Valley Medical Center in San Jose.
 A year in the making, this large work incorporates life stories from people in communities touched by the hospital.
 The piece was funded by a grant from the National Endowment for the Arts, administered by Silicon Valley Creates in partnership with the hospital and San Jose Museum of Quilts & Textiles.